P51 (DOK sodium 100 mg)

 Pill imprint P51 has been identified as DOK sodium 100 mg.

 DOK is used in the treatment of constipation and belongs to the drug class laxatives.
 FDA has not classified the drug for risk during pregnancy.
-DOK sodium 100 mg is not subject to the Controlled Substances Act.
+DOK sodium 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - Drug Class: